tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

   <figcaption><code>arc(width/2,height/2, 200,200, 0,2)</code></figcaption>
 </figure>

 The green overlay helps illustrate how things work.
-The arc is drawn along the perimeter of an invisible ellipse that is centered on the given x/y coordinates.
+The arc is drawn along the perimeter of an invisible ellipse that is centred on the given x/y coordinates.
 An angle of `0` is positioned at 'East', which then opens clockwise to an angle of `2` -- which looks more like, around, 115 degrees of rotation?
 The reason for this is that Processing uses *radians* and not degrees.
 Why radians?
 Well, to answer a question with a question: why are there 360 degrees in a whole circle, anyhow?
 I mean, why not 500 or 100, or 1 million degrees?
 In fact, while we're on the topic, why are there 60 minutes in an hour?
 Or 24 hours in a day?
 The answer has to do with influences from ancient civilisations and is beyond what you need to know for now.
 What you *do* need to know is that radians are a standard unit of angular measure used in many areas of mathematics.
-Rather than try explain in writing how large/small a radian is, here is a neat animation from Wikipedia:
+Rather than try to explain in writing how large/small a radian is, here is a neat animation from Wikipedia:

 <figure>
   <img src="https://upload.wikimedia.org/wikipedia/commons/4/4e/Circle_radians.gif" />